Cool things to do in Brasov

 Free tour of the city

-Every night at 6pm there is a free organized tour of the city that is tip-based, and it takes about 2 hours.
+Every night at 6 pm there is a free organized tour of the city that is tip-based, and it takes about 2 hours.
 You leave from the main square and then go around the city.

-The tour is through the company Walkabout, and it started in Bucharest and we continues to Brasov.
+The tour is through the company Walkabout, and it started in Bucharest and we continue to Brasov.
 We were actually surprised by how many people were with us.
 We were a large group, about 20 other people.
 The guide was really funny and she made the tour awesome.

 We discovered a lot of Romania’s history through photos and stories that the guide shared.
 The tour was really fascinating, and I also met a girl from El Salvador who travels in Europe by herself for over 10 months, and she plans to continue for at least 6 more months.
 How cool is that?